MrGrappleMan/Fynelium/README.md

 Install [Bazzite GNOME with no Steam Gaming Mode](https://bazzite.gg/) Write the file ending with ".iso" to a spare USB Drive with a tool like Ventoy.
-Back up ALL your data.
+Back up ALL your data on the disk.
 In the Bazzite installer, wipe out your entire system disk, encrypt it with LUKS.
 After installing and getting to the desktop, run this script in the "Terminal" app to get started.
 Getting some errors is normal.
+Allow inhibiting shortcuts if requested.

 ```
-sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/tmp/Fynelium.fish | sudo fish
+sudo -A curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/tmp/Fynelium.fish | sudo -A fish
 ```

 Windows environment »→ use Bottles